codeMonkeysBe/traceme-server/README.md

  * currently this means all options must be set
  */
 const options: ServerOptions = {
-  port: 6700, // The port the server listens on
   tcpDataFormat: "%s\n", // Format as defined in section 60 in the settings app.
   tcpExtraDataFormat: "%s\r%d\r%x\n", // Format as defined in section 60 in the settings app.
   socketTimeout: 120, // How long to keep connections open before sending a FIN